epfl-ada/ada-2024-project-thelordsofdata/index.md

 Below, we compare the OLS coefficients over 2000-2019, but then separate between 2000-2010 and 2010-2019 in order to take a closer look at more recent impact of the features.
 We seperated these analyses based on the time series graph in section **Fact-checking Mr Trump**

 We Standardized and one-hot encoded categorical columns, we check for multicollinearity using a Variance inflation factor.
 We found a possible collinearity with the ratings.
 We therefore decided to drop the R-rated movies in order to remove this obstacle.
-We only display coefficients with p-values less than 0.05 in our following plots.
+We only display coefficients with p-values less than 0.05 in our following plots therefore coeeficients that are statistically significant.

 ## Results
 {% include OLS_features_all_years.html %}

 We can see that the most important feature is the genre animation.
 With a p-value of nearly 0, animated movies are highly likely to have a 57% increase in foreign percent of revenue.
 This is very significant.
 On the other hand, again with a miniscule p-value, sports movies are likely to have a 56% decrease in foreign percent of revenue.
 These are important factors to consider - not only which features to aim for, but what features to avoid.
 We also see a strong impact of the release during the holiday season (November and December) and a high budget on the percentage of the movie.

+This plot offer us very good insight into the effects of our features, we can for example see that an animated movie with a high budget, released in Decembre, would likely have a very high foreign revenue percentage.
+On the other hand a PG rated movie about sports, will most likely not perform very well in the foreign market compared to the domestic market.

-We continue below be comparing older and more recent movies.
+ We continue below by comparing older and more recent movies.

 {% include OLS_features_pre_2010.html %}